Alcohol Justice

 All complaints are confidential.

-ABC provides a printable complaint form that you may find helpful in structuring your complaint.
+ABC also provides a printable complaint form that you may find helpful in structuring your complaint.
 However, you are NOT required to use this form.

 https://www.abc.ca.gov/wp-content/uploads/forms/ABC-099-E.pdf